-Pedestrian & Bicycle Crash Data

-At the state level, and also within the MVRPC planning area, the general trend from 2010 to 2019 had been decreasing injuries and fatalities associated with bike-related vehicle crashes.
-In contrast, pedestrian-related injuries and fatalities have remained essentially constant over these years in the Region and also Statewide.
-The year 2019 marked a recent low point for both pedestrian and bike injuries and fatalities in the MVRPC region.
-Data from ODOT on the years since indicate an increase in both bike and pedestrian injuries and fatalities in 2020 and in 2021.

-Based upon MVRPC-processed data for the years 2015 through 2019, there have been 1,447 bicycle or pedestrian crashes in the Miami Valley since the 2015 Bike Plan Update.
+Pedestrian & Bicycle Crash Data From 2010 to 2019 injuries and fatalities associated with bike-related vehicle crashes has been trending downward.
+In contrast, pedestrian-related injuries and fatalities have remained constant over these years in the Miami Valley Region and also Statewide.
+The year 2019 marked a recent low point for both pedestrian and bike injuries and fatalities in the Region.
+Data from ODOT on the years since, indicate an increase in both bike and pedestrian injuries and fatalities in 2020 and in 2021.
+Nationally, U.S. DOT released data in May 2022 which indicated 2021 was one of the worst years for highway safety in the last two decades.
+Pedestrian fatalities were up 13 percent and bicyclist fatalities were up 5 percent.
+From 2015 through 2019, there have been 1,447 bicycle or pedestrian crashes in the Miami Valley.
 Approximately 35 percent of these crashes were bicycle crashes and the remaining 65 percent were pedestrian crashes.
-While bike and pedestrian crashes make up a small portion of all crashes in the Region (less than 2 percent), these crashes are more likely to result in injuries or fatalities.
+While bike and pedestrian crashes make up a small portion of all crashes in the Region, less than 2 percent, these crashes are more likely to result in injuries or fatalities.
 Over 92 percent of bicycle or pedestrian crashes result in an injury or fatality.
 The table below breaks out the numbers for the 2015 to 2019 period.

-Crash Type Fatal Injury Property Damage

-Pedestrian 54 843 45

-Bicycle 10 426 69

-Total 64 1,269 114

-% 4.4 87.7 7.9

-Bike and pedestrian crashes are somewhat more likely to have occurred in the Census block groups identified by the ODOT Walk.Bike.Ohio process as "High Need" for active transportation use.
-In the block groups in the highest 25 percent of need, 45 percent of all pedestrian crashes and 40 percent of all bicycle crashes occurred.
+Crash Type Fatal Injury Property Damage Pedestrian 54 843 45 Bicycle 10 426 69 Total 64 1,269 114 % 4.4 87.7 7.9 Bike and pedestrian crashes are more likely to have occurred in "High Need" areas identified in Walk.Bike.Ohio.
+In areas with the highest 25 percent of need, 45 percent of all pedestrian crashes and 40 percent of all bicycle crashes occurred.
 Certain corridors tended to have a lot of bike and pedestrian crashes.
-State Route 48 (in both Montgomery and Miami Counties) was the site of 115 bike or pedestrian crashes - nearly eight percent of all such crashes.
-These State Route 48 crashes are themselves concentrated in two jurisdictions - Dayton and Harrison Township - where 70 percent occurred.
-Other corridors with more than 25 bicycle and/or pedestrian crashes through these five years included:

-- " Wright Brothers Parkway Harrison Township, Dayton, Riverside and Kettering - " Salem Avenue/West Second Street Dayton, Harrison Township and Trotwood - " Wayne Avenue/Wilmington Pike Dayton and Kettering - " County Road 25A/North and South Dixie Drive/Dayton-Cincinnati Pike - Miamisburg, West Carrollton, Kettering, Dayton, Harrison Township, Butler Township, Vandalia, Tipp City, Troy, Concord Township and Piqua

-The top eight corridors for bike and pedestrian crashes were the location of one of every five bike or pedestrian crashes during the 2015 to 2019 period.
-Given the dire consequences for pedestrians and bicyclists involved in crashes all jurisdictions should factor the safety of vulnerable road users into their planning and project design.
-Emphasis on active transportation safety in these identified corridors, such as the North Main Street projects in Dayton and Harrison Township, could be an effective approach to reducing injuries and fatalities.
+State Route 48 was the site of 115 bike or pedestrian crashes - nearly eight percent of all such crashes.
+These State Route 48 crashes are concentrated in two jurisdictions - Dayton and Harrison Township - where 70 percent occurred.
+Other corridors with more than 25 bicycle and/or pedestrian crashes included: - " Wright Brothers Parkway Harrison Township, Dayton, Riverside and Kettering - " Salem Avenue/West Second Street Dayton, Harrison Township and Trotwood - " Wayne Avenue/Wilmington Pike Dayton and Kettering - " County Road 25A/North and South Dixie Drive/Dayton-Cincinnati Pike - Miamisburg, West Carrollton, Kettering, Dayton, Harrison Township, Butler Township, Vandalia, Tipp City, Troy, Concord Township and Piqua The top eight corridors for bike and pedestrian crashes were the location of one of every five bike or pedestrian crashes during the 2015 to 2019 period.
+Given the dire consequences for pedestrians and bicyclists involved in crashes, all jurisdictions should factor the safety of vulnerable road users into their planning and project design.
+Emphasis on safety in these identified corridors provides an effective approach to reducing injuries and fatalities.